-In order to minimize potential pathways for groundwater movement after closure, and to reduce the use of ground support in the placement rooms and drifts, the blasting damage in the rock surrounding the created openings needs to be minimized.
+In order to minimize potential pathways for groundwater movement after closure, and to reduce the use of ground support in the placement rooms and drifts, the blasting damage in the rock surrounding the created openings needs to be minimized (for headings which are drilled and blasted).
 This excavation damage zone (EDZ) can be controlled through the use of careful excavation techniques.
 Detailed mapping of the rock after excavation, and correlation of the EDZ thickness to the blasthole pattern and blasting techniques (for example) will ensure that the methods adopted meet all requirements.
-Excavation methodologies for the various required types of underground openings can, therefore, be optimized.
+The TBM approach also requires testing to ensure an optimum configuration for developing the placement rooms.
+Excavation methods for the various required types of underground openings can, therefore, be optimized.